 The 3-2-1 backup method serves as a first guide for creating a backup strategy.
 Multiple backup files should be distributed on different data carriers and stored separately from one another:

-Daily backup | Son backup e.g. incremental or differential backup |
+Daily backup | son backup e.g. incremental or differential backup |

-Weekly backup | Father backup replaces son backup with full backup at the end of a week |
+Weekly backup | father backup replaces son backup with full backup at the end of a week |

-Monthly backup | Grandfather backup replaces father backup with full backup on the one of a month |
+Monthly backup | grandfather backup replaces father backup with complete backup at the end of the month |